miyako/4d-plugin-app-store-tools/README.md

 Parameter|Type|Description
 ------------|------|----
-identifier |TEXT|The application identifier; it should match the running application's identifier returned by ``BUNDLE Get identifer``
+identifier |TEXT|The application identifier; it should match the running application's identifier returned by ``BUNDLE Get identifier``

 This command reads the application identifier recorded in the App store receipt.